Cottage vs Cabin – What’s the difference?

 Pine and cedar are among the most commonly used wood species for log cabins in America.
 Meanwhile, Redwood and Douglas Fir are the ones used in Europe and Australia.

-A cottage usually overlooks bodies of water like lakes, waterfalls and beaches.
-Most resorts build cottages instead of modern hotels.
+A cottage usually overlooks bodies of water like lakes, waterfalls, and beaches.
+This is because most resorts build cottages instead of modern hotels.

 Cabins do not have modern facilities like water and electricity.
-In fact, people who use cabins spend most of their time outside and simply need a space to take shelter, especially at night.
+People who use cabins spend most of their time outside and need a space to take shelter, especially at night.

-Cottages may have bigger rooms and are properly furnished.
+Cottages may have bigger rooms and are adequately furnished.
 They have modern facilities like running water and electricity.
-They can also have dedicated rooms for the kitchen, toilet and shower.
+They can also have dedicated rooms for the kitchen, toilet, and shower.

 Meanwhile, cottages can be constructed using a variety of materials.
-You may opt for a brick and stone cottage, a wooden cottage or a concrete one.
+For example, you may opt for a brick and stone cottage, a wooden cottage, or a concrete one.

 Concretes cost $3 to $12 per square foot, depending on the type and where you bought it.
-They are much stronger and have noise-canceling properties.
-Brick cottages have high resistance against fire, snow and even molds.
+They are much more robust and have noise-canceling properties.
+Brick cottages have high resistance against fire, snow, and even molds.
 A single brick typically costs $0.50 – $0.60.

-Cabins and cottages have various differences you may want to consider to make the most out of them.
+Though Cottage vs Cabin may have their unique features and differences, you may want to consider making the most out of them.
 Some of these include the appearance, material, location, facilities, and the cost of building one.